Vietnam.vn - Nền tảng quảng bá Việt Nam

 Một quốc gia từ bỏ nỗ lực gia nhập BRICS- Ảnh 1.

 BRICS, which originally included Brazil, Russia, India, China and South Africa, expanded in early 2024 to include Egypt, Ethiopia, Iran and the United Arab Emirates (UAE).
-Russia holds the rotating BRICS presidency in 2024 and will host the summit in Kazan in October 2024.
+Russia holds the rotating BRICS presidency in 2024 and will host the Kazan Summit in October 2024.
 Photo: Tatar Congress

 Nevertheless, Algeria remains committed to its role in global economic frameworks and multilateral cooperation.

-The article highlighted Algeria's strong economic position, noting that the country has no foreign debt, possesses the largest land area in Africa and is rich in mineral and energy resources, along with an infrastructure admired across the continent.
+The article highlighted Algeria's strong economic position, noting that the country has no foreign debt, possesses the largest land mass in Africa and is rich in mineral and energy resources, along with an infrastructure that is admired across the continent.

 Notably, earlier in September, Algeria was admitted to the New Development Bank (NDB), also known as the BRICS Bank, thereby strengthening economic ties with the group.